123FLO321/ark-better-variants/README.md

 Now supports all Mods!

 ## Configuration
+Configuration is optional and not required.
+By default, the variant mods default settings will be used.
 The following config options are available under the `[BetterVariants]` section in your `GameUserSettings.ini`:

 ### Debug